 The unaudited condensed consolidated financial statements are composed of Ciner Resources LP (the "Partnership," "CINR," "Ciner Resources," "we," "us," or "our"), a publicly traded Delaware limited partnership, and its consolidated subsidiary, Ciner Wyoming LLC ("Ciner Wyoming"), which is in the business of mining trona ore to produce soda ash.
 The Partnership's operations consist solely of its investment in Ciner Wyoming.
 The Partnership was formed in April 2013 by Ciner Wyoming Holding Co. ("Ciner Holdings"), a wholly-owned subsidiary of Ciner Resources Corporation ("Ciner Corp").
 Ciner Corp is a direct wholly-owned subsidiary of Ciner Enterprises Inc. ("Ciner Enterprises"), which is directly owned by Akkan Enerji ve Madencilik Anonim Şirketi ("Akkan"), which in turn is directly wholly-owned by Turgay Ciner, the Chairman of the Ciner Group, a Turkish conglomerate of companies engaged in energy and mining (including soda ash mining), media and shipping markets.
 The Partnership owns a controlling interest comprised of 51.0% membership interest in Ciner Wyoming.
-All our soda ash processed is sold to various domestic and European customers, and to American Natural Soda Ash Corporation ("ANSAC") which is an affiliate for export sales.
+All our soda ash processed is currently sold to various domestic and international customers including American Natural Soda Ash Corporation ("ANSAC") and Ciner Ic ve Dis Ticaret Anonim Sirketi ("CIDT"), both of which are affiliates for export sales.
 All mining and processing activities take place in one facility located in the Green River Basin of Wyoming.